sivze/FeelsLike/README.md

 A simple Weather App for Android.

-This app needs an API key from http://openweathermap.org/api to function.
+This app used an API key from http://openweathermap.org/api.

 Features:
 - Material design